Phenelzine: Pharmacokinetics

 Phenelzine is administered orally in the form of phenelzine sulfate and is rapidly absorbed from the gastrointestinal tract.
-Time to peak plasma concentration is 43 minutes and half-life is 11.6 hours.
-Unlike most other drugs, phenelzine irreversibly disables MAO, and as a result, it does not necessarily need to be present in the blood at all times for its effects to be sustained.
-Because of this, upon phenelzine treatment being ceased, its effects typically do not actually wear off until the body replenishes its enzyme stores, a process which can take as long as 2–3 weeks.
+The time to peak plasma concentration is 43 minutes, and the half-life is 11.6 hours.
+Unlike most other drugs, phenelzine irreversibly disables MAO.
+As a result, it does not necessarily need to be present in the blood at all times for its effects to be sustained.
+Because of this, upon phenelzine treatment being ceased, its effects typically do not wear off until the body replenishes its enzyme stores, a process which can take as long as 2–3 weeks.

-Phenelzine is metabolized primarily in the liver and its metabolites are excreted in the urine.
-Oxidation is the primary routine of metabolism, and the major metabolites are phenylacetic acid and parahydroxyphenylacetic acid, recovered as about 73% of the excreted dose of phenelzine in the urine over the course of 96 hours after single doses.
+Phenelzine is metabolized primarily in the liver, and its metabolites are excreted in the urine.
+Oxidation is the primary routine of metabolism, and the major metabolites are phenylacetic acid and parahydroxyphenylacetic acid, recovered as about 73% of the excreted dose of phenelzine in the urine over 96 hours after single doses.
 Acetylation to N2-acetylphenelzine is a minor pathway.
-Phenelzine may also interact with cytochrome P450 enzymes, inactivating these enzymes through formation of a heme adduct.
+Phenelzine may also interact with cytochrome P450 enzymes, inactivating these enzymes through the formation of a heme adduct.
 Two other minor metabolites of phenelzine, as mentioned above, include phenylethylidenehydrazine and phenethylamine.